Review process overview

 The Tri-Agency Programs (TAP) Steering Committee, made up of the presidents of the three federal granting agencies and the deputy ministers of Innovation, Science and Economic Development Canada and of Health Canada, makes the final decision pertaining to the recommendations for Banting Postdoctoral Fellowships.

-Each year, the TAP Steering Committee approves 70 recipients that have been recommended by the selection committees (for a total of 140 active awards after the first year).
+Each year, the TAP Steering Committee approves 70 recipients that have been recommended by the selection committees.

 |September||Application deadline; applications are received.|